Energy and Water Are Closely Intertwined

 The difference between the volumes of water withdrawn and consumed varies widely depending on the industry.

-For example, producing electricity from fossil fuels or nuclear power requires massive quantities of water to be withdrawn: 342 billion cubic meters in 2014, of which 325 billion were returned to the natural source.
+For example, producing electricity from fossil fuels or nuclear power requires massive quantities of water to be withdrawn: almost 300 billion cubic meters in 2021, of which 95% of water is returned to the natural source.
 The difference is mainly due to evaporation.

-The production of sources ( , oil, gas, biofuels) requires less water (47 billion cubic meters) but returns very little (16 billion cubic meters).
+The production of sources ( , oil, gas, biofuels) requires less water ( less than 60 billion cubic meters) but returns less than half.
 Overall, primary energy production can thus be said to “consume” a higher proportion of water than power generation.

 How Is the Water Used?